-Net Surplus of cooperatives is distributed in accordance with the provisions of Articles 85 and 86 of RA No. 9520 (Cooperative Code)
+Net Surplus of cooperatives is distributed in accordance with the provisions of Articles 85 and 86 of RA No. 9520 (The Philippine Cooperative Code of 2008)

 Disclosure in the revenue account on the amount of revenues or sales made to members and to non-members.